kalbasit/shabka/rfcs/0001-shabka-usage-design.md

 configuration, using the `home` module in `shabka`, overriding it, or directly using `home-manager` configuration options.

+There must also be a `default.nix` inside this directory, which imports `home.nix` and can then be imported by a `.shabka` repository to be used as a user's configuration.

-This `home.nix` will later be imported inside a host's configuration, when defining `shabka.users.users`, by assigning one function per user.
+This `default.nix` will later be imported inside a host's configuration, when defining `shabka.users.users`, by assigning one function per user.
 This allows for the user of the same host to have different configurations.
-Also, it makes it easy for a user's configuration to be imported in several `.hosts`, and even be used outside of the `shabka` use case.
+Also, it makes it easy for a user's configuration to be imported in several `.shabka`, and even be used outside of the `shabka` use case.

-## `.hosts` for hosts configuration
+## `.shabka` for hosts configuration

-By default, `shabka` will look for this directory in `~/.config/hosts` and `~/.hosts`, in this order.
+By default, `shabka` will look for this directory in `$HOME/.config/shabka` and `$HOME/.shabka`, in this order.
 This should be configurable in some way.
 Here is the expected structure of the directory:

 * `external/`: Nix expressions for fetching externals such as a personal NUR, or a list of your SSH keys.